 Why Food Sovereignty Matters

 Eating rituals used to exist in a much simpler world of supply and demand.
-Nearly everyone had a vegetable garden, and many kept chickens or other domestic animals for meat.
+One hundred years ago in America, nearly everyone had a vegetable garden, and many kept chickens or other domestic animals for meat.
 Neighbors shared and exchanged food gifts frequently.
 A child accompanying a parent to the grocery store was aware of where milk comes from, even if the family didn’t have it’s own cow.

 Industrial agriculture promotes a narrative of domination about what constitutes healthy food and a robust food supply.
-Despite longstanding organic activism and consumer demands for pure safe food; despite the growing evidence of harm derived from pesticides in all environments, industrial agriculture reinforces it’s juggernaut, science be damned.
-Nowadays you can grow ‘organic’ carrots in large scale monocultures (‘optimized to scale’) with minimal biodiversity and NO attention to nutritional value of the crop.
-Nowadays you can call hydroponic crops ‘organic’, even though they are grown in soilless solutions with little root biology.
-In the US, the NOP (National Organic Program, in charge of setting standards for auditing Organic operations to be certified) is now led by corporate lobbyists concerned with profit measures and optics more than adherence to a true quality standard.
+Despite longstanding organic activism and consumer demands for pure safe food; the global industrial ag economy seems like an unstoppable juggernaut, intent on co-opting revolutions to control greater and greater shares of the profit pie.
+Technical advancements have enabled large monocultures of organic carrots, for example (‘optimized to scale’) that classify as Organic even with minimal biodiversity and little attention to the nutritional value of the crop.
+Nowadays you can call hydroponic berries, lettuce and tomatoes ‘organic’, even though they are grown in soilless solutions with little root biology.
+See: The Real Organic Project

-Advocates for conventional large scale agriculture are not interested in monitoring the actual nutritional value of crops, or assessing how growing practices affect crop nutritional.
-The drive to ‘scale’ agriculture to feed the world without farmers is a dangerous and disasterous notion, yet we continue to see small family farms – organic and otherwise – disappearing.
-Today’s increasingly ubiquitous industrial ag corporations operate internationally and aim for total control of production, from seed to table.
-If we are not alarmed, we are not paying attention.
+Advocates for conventional large scale agriculture are not very interested in monitoring the actual nutritional value of crops, or assessing how growing practices affect crop nutritional values.
+The drive to ‘scale’ agriculture to feed the world without farmers is another dangerous and disastrous mindset many are unaware of also.
+It’s important to stand up for and support small/medium and family farms and prevent them from being gobbled up by corporate farming or taken over by secretive special interests.

-Through the introduction of GE (genetically engineered) crops and increasingly complex contracts, mega corporations dictate farmers’ choices with an expert combination of economic and legal pressures.
+GE (genetically engineered) crops involve increasingly complex contracts that dictate farmers’ choices with expert combinations of economic and legal pressures.
 These controlling tactics functionally emasculate farmers and ultimately put consumers and the entire food system at risk.
 Biotechnology has ushered in a fast paced era of industrial agriculture, fueled by profit motives.
 Regulators are ironically now regulated by the established monopolizing industrial ag players.
-Oversight by Federal agencies such as EPA, FDA and USDA is inadequate.
+Oversight by Federal agencies such as EPA, FDA and USDA is inadequate

-In response to these threats, we turn a new corner in our quest to uphold safe food choices.
-The issues are complex and in many ways overwhelming.
-But there are tools for action.
+The issues are complex and in many ways overwhelming, but there are tools for action.
 Glimpsing these threats of industrial agriculture, we see the implications of consumer ignorance and farmer compliance which further the status quo.
-We see that we must reignite strong public opinion.
-And, if public demand for healthy food production technologies continues to fail, we must endeavor to grow our own quality food.

-1. Write to your representatives to express concerns about food safety.
-Insist that the FDA, EPA and USDA monitor the development and use of GE crops and products and enforce safety protocols.
-Check out the work of Cal GE Free (Occidental Arts and Ecology), Western Organization of Resource Councils (WORC), Organic Consumers Association, Hawaii GE Free, Pesticide Action Network and others.
-Respond to appeals and make your views known.
+- Insist that the FDA, EPA and USDA monitor the development and use of GE crops and products and enforce safety protocols.
+Check out the work of Cal GE Free (Occidental Arts and Ecology), Western Organization of Resource Councils (WORC), Hawaii GE Free

-4. Industrialized meat production is unsavory, unsanitary and dangerous.
-If you care to eat meat, choose free range or humanely produced products.
-Avoid consuming fish which is caught using drift nets or using other industrial means which create huge amount of “by-catch”.
-The incredible waste many types of ocean fishing is unsustainable and damaging to ocean biodiversity and health.
+- Industrialized meat production is unsavory, unsanitary and dangerous.
+If you care to eat meat, choose free range or humanely produced products with bonafide certification.
+The incredible waste in many types of ocean fishing is unsustainable and damaging to ocean biodiversity and health.
 Choose “dolphin-safe” tuna.
-For more information on this see the Center for Food Safety Web Site.
-Also for updated sustainable fish choices (they change throughout the year and by region) visit the website of the Monterey Bay Aquarium.
+Guides are available from Monterey Bay Aquarium and the Center for Food Safety.

 Filed under Uncategorized